-It can overwhelm their system, causing an imbalance in their diet.
+Overfeeding sweet potatoes can overwhelm their system, causing an imbalance in their diet.
 Instead of making sure the chickens are healthy, it might make them sick instead.
 You surely do not want this to happen.

-Feed Your Chickens Sweet Potatoes Now
+Feed Your Chickens Sweet Potatoes Now!

 You can feed your chickens many different things, with sweet potatoes being one of them.
-Regardless whether they are served cooked or raw, chickens can eat sweet potatoes as their feed alternative.
-It’s just a matter of making sure they get their daily nutritional intake so they would grow healthy and vital members of your flock!
+Regardless of whether they are served cooked or raw, chickens can eat sweet potatoes as their feed alternative.
+It’s just a matter of making sure they get their daily nutritional intake so they will grow healthy and vital members of your flock!